zopefoundation/zope.testrunner/src/zope/testrunner/tests/testrunner-layers-instances.rst

 ...     opts.resume_number = 0
 ...     return opts

 Now we run the tests.
-Note that the BaseLayer was not setup when the TestSpecifyingNoLayer was run and setup/torn down around the TestSpecifyingBaseLayer tests.
+Note that the BaseLayer was not set up when the TestSpecifyingNoLayer was run and set up/torn down around the TestSpecifyingBaseLayer tests.

 >>> from zope.testrunner.runner import Runner